The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

 MORE AFFORDABLE, RELIABLE ELECTRICITY

-We’ve cut company taxes for 3.2 million small businesses and reduced income taxes for 500,000 middle income Australians.
-We will fight Labor’s plan for $150 billion in new and increased taxes – on pay packets, homes, electricity and enterprise.
+We will fight Labor’s plan for $200 billion in new and increased taxes – on retirees, electricity, incomes, housing and investments.

 The Coalition Government’s $75 billion roads, rail and airport plan will relieve congestion, grow our regions and make life easier for Australians.